College Football News Preview 2020: Previewing, predicting, and looking ahead to the North Carolina Tar Heels season with what you need to know.

 – What Will Happen, Win Total Prediction

 – North Carolina Previews 2019 | 2018 | 2017 | 2016 | 2015

 Head Coach: Mack Brown, 2nd year, 7-6; 11th year overall at UNC, 76-52-1

 2019 CFN Preview Ranking: 67

 5. College Football News Preview 2020: North Carolina Tar Heels Offense 3 Things To Know

-– The North Carolina offense was far stronger, scoring 129 more points and finishing 12th in the nation in total yards under the new regime, and there’s reason to be even more excited with a loaded team returning.
+– The North Carolina offense was far stronger than the 2018 version, scoring 129 more points and finishing 12th in the nation in total yards under the new regime.
+There’s reason to be even more excited with a loaded team returning.

 Even with three receivers and two tight ends transferring, the top five wideouts and top tight end Garrett Walston are expected back.
 72-catch Dazz Newsome led the team in catches, but Dynami Brown is the most dynamic of the bunch, averaging over 20 yards per grab with 12 scores.